-National Hispanic Heritage Month: A Focus on Diabetes and Foot Health
+National Hispanic Heritage Month: Diabetes and Foot Health Concerns in Houston

 National Hispanic Heritage Month runs from September 15th to October 15th.
 It’s a time to honor the cultural contributions of Hispanic and Latino communities.
 As we conclude this year’s celebration, let's explore important health issues that affect many Hispanic people: diabetes and its foot problems.